AlacrisIO/alacrity/hs/alacrity/README.md

     nix-env -f '<nixpkgs>' -iA stack

-On Ubuntu or Debian, you would use the following, except that as of June 11th 2019, Debian only provides z3 4.4.1 whereas the Haskell Z3 library requires z3 4.8.4, so you'll instead have to install z3 from source or binary release (or build using nix with `stack --nix`):
+On Ubuntu or Debian, you would use the following, except that as of June 11th 2019, Debian only provides z3 4.4.1 whereas we depend on features from z3 4.8.5, so you'll instead have to install z3 from source or binary release (or build using nix with `stack --nix`):